PCMDI/cmip6-cmor-tables/README.md

 # UKESM1 ARISE-SAI data

 CMOR standardised data from the UKESM1 ARISE-SAI simulations is now available for download from the [CEDA archive](https://catalogue.ceda.ac.uk/uuid/26b89d8d76bd40bfbaf9fedfa383e9cf).
+JASMNIN users can also access the data directly under `/badc/deposited2022/arise/data/` which should be available from all science and transfer services.

 A searchable table describing all possible variables is available [here](https://metoffice.github.io/arise-cmor-tables/), but note that only a subset of these were produced.
 A list of all variables produced can be found [here](https://github.com/MetOffice/arise-cmor-tables/wiki/List-of-variables-prepared-for-ARISE).